The-AI-Alliance/open-trusted-data-initiative/docs/contributing.markdown

 ## Now to Contribute Your Dataset

 Use this form to tell us about your dataset.
 We will follow up with next steps.
+Note that some of the fields are also in the _dataset card_ you are asked to submit.

-> **TIP:** See the [dataset requirements]({{site.baseurl}}/dataset-requirements/dataset-requirements/) for details about each of the following fields.
+> **TIP:** See the [dataset requirements]({{site.baseurl}}/dataset-requirements/dataset-requirements/) if you have questions about any of the following fields.

 <div class="callout-box centered bold">
   <em>Contributions will be accepted soon!<br/>Contact us at <a href="mailto:data@thealliance.ai?subject=I want to contribute a dataset">data@thealliance.ai</a> for more information.</em>